 Energy Technology Concentration

-Due to the multi-disciplinary nature of Energy Technology, research and training in the field is integrated with different disciplines so that students can be equipped with the necessary knowledge and experience.
+Due to the multi-disciplinary nature of Energy Technology, research and training in the field are integrated with different disciplines so that students can be equipped with the necessary knowledge and experience.

 i.
 General Admission Requirements